-- Be certain that all electricity to the case is turned off before servicing or cleaning to avoid electrical shock.
-In some cases, more than one switch may need to be turned off to completely de-energize the case. - All surfaces pitch downward to a deep-drawn drain trough, funneling liquids and other debris to the waste outlet.
+- To avoid shock hazard, be sure all electrical power is turned off before cleaning.
+In some installations, more than one disconnect switch may have to be turned off to completely de-energize the case. - All surfaces pitch downward to a deep-drawn drain trough, funneling liquids and other debris to the waste outlet.
 Check waste outlet before starting the cleaning process to insure it is unclogged.
-Avoid introducing water faster than the case drain can carry it away. - Lift the fan plenum to gain access to the coil for cleaning and maintenance (Fig. 19).
+Avoid introducing water faster than the case drain can carry it away. - Open the fan plenum to gain access to the coil for cleaning and maintenance (Fig. 24). - To clean the lights, shut off the lights in the case, then wipe them down with a soft, damp cloth.
+Avoid using harsh or abrasive cleaners as they may damage the lights.
+Be certain that the lights are completely dry before re-energizing. - If any potentially harmful cleaners are used, be certain to provide a temporary separator (e.g., cardboard, plastic wrap, etc.) between those cases that are being cleaned and those that may still contain product. - Avoid spraying cleaning solutions directly on electrical connections. - Allow cases to be turned off long enough to clean any frost or ice from coil and pans. - Remove kickplate and clean underneath the case with a broom and a long-handled mop.
+Use warm water and a disinfecting cleaning solution when cleaning underneath the cases.

-Fig. 19 Single-piece fan plenum and coil cover
+Fig. 24 Single-piece fan plenum and coil cover